glueops-rip/docs/quickstarts/hello-world.md

 ## Deploying your first Hello World Application

 Requirements:
-- Access to your application Stack repository
+Access to your application Stack repository<br>
-- Your glueopshosted apps cluster domain (ex. apps.nonprod.antoniostacos.glueopshosted.com)
+Your glueopshosted apps cluster domain (ex. apps.nonprod.antoniostacos.glueopshosted.com)

 1. Go to your application stack repository.
 This is configured at the time of your cluster setup.
 2. Copy this template file below and save it as: `hello-world-web-app.yaml`